Operation Mafuta Mingi: Prelude

 The coup plotters dubbed their group the "Uganda Liberation Movement" (ULM); it eventually grew to include about 500 soldiers.
 Most conspirators were Christian Baganda as well as Basoga.
 Even though the coup plotters were concentrated in the Malire Battalion and the UAAF personnel stationed at the Gulu Airbase, they infiltrated a dozen units of the military overall.
 Whereas the Malire Battalion had already supported a previous coup attempt, namely the Arube uprising, the air force was considered loyal, as the President "lavishly pampered" it.
 The conspirators used the name of Saint Kizito as a code word to identify each other.
-An engineer working at Kampala's telephone exchange ensured that they could safely commincate with each other, and an informer in the SRB kept them up-to-date on Amin's plans.
+An engineer working at Kampala's telephone exchange ensured that they could safely communicate with each other, and an informer in the SRB kept them up-to-date on Amin's plans.
 Ugandan exiles living in Kenya, Tanzania, and Zambia were also included in the planning; among these were possibly ex-diplomat Paulo Muwanga and exiled businessman Martin Aliker.
 The ULM received substantial backing from business owners in Kampala and Entebbe who allowed the coup plotters to store weaponry at their shops in preparation of the coup.
 Most of these supporters were "small businessmen", although one "prominent businesswoman" in Kampala was also involved.
 The ULM slowly amassed its weaponry by stealing guns from the Uganda Army and smuggling them in from abroad; they eventually collected about 800 modern guns.
 In addition, several Ugandan diplomats reportedly knew of the plans and supported them, assuring the ULM that their new government would be quickly recognized by other states.